JoaoLopesF/RemoteDebug/README.md

 ## Thanks

+First thanks a lot for Igrr for bring to us the Arduino ESP8266.

+Resources:

-Example of TelnetServer code in http://www.rudiswiki.de/wiki9/WiFiTelnetServer
+- Example of TelnetServer code in http://www.rudiswiki.de/wiki9/WiFiTelnetServer